awsdocs/amazon-elasticache-docs/doc_source/redis/Replication.CreatingReplGroup.NoExistingCluster.Classic.md

 **Additional node type info**
 + All current generation instance types are created in Amazon VPC by default\.
 + Redis append\-only files \(AOF\) are not supported for T1 or T2 instances\.
-+ Redis Multi\-AZ with automatic failover is not supported on T1 instances\.
++ Redis Multi\-AZ is not supported on T1 instances\.
 + Redis configuration variables `appendonly` and `appendfsync` are not supported on Redis version 2\.8\.22 and later\.

 **\-\-cache\-parameter\-group**